DavidHepler/meal_plan/AUTO_ARCHIVE_IMPLEMENTATION.md

 ## User Experience
 - Users can continue using the meal plan as before
-- The history view now automatically populates without manual intervention
+- The history view now automatically populates without any manual intervention
-- Manual archiving button remains available if users want to force an immediate archive
+- No buttons or indicators needed - archiving "just works" silently in the background
-- Clear visual feedback showing auto-archiving is active
+- Clean, simple UI without implementation details exposed to users

 ## Testing Recommendations
 1. Add some meals to dates in the past